open2b/scriggo-site/site/templates.md

 %%}
 ```

+is called a multiline statement and can contain multiple statements and declarations.
+The syntax is the same as the Go
+language, apart from some specific Scriggo constructs.

 ### Comments

-Single curly brackets with a single hash sign:
+Single curly braces with a single hash sign:

 ```scriggo
 {# review the following code #}